-Clothing Tech Packs
+Clothing Tech Pack

-Clothing Tech Packs - BOM Sheets
+Clothing Tech Pack - BOM Sheets

 BOM (Bill of Material)

-Clothing Tech Packs - Fashion Line Sheets
+Clothing Tech Pack - Fashion Line Sheets

 Describing design drawings as detailed as possible is vital because people can interpret even the most detailed technical drawings in multiple ways, resulting in incorrect samples and delays.
-For that reason, a description sheet, also called a Fashion Line Sheet, is essential in a tech pack.
+For that reason, a description sheet, also called a Fashion Line Sheet, is essential in a clothing tech pack.
 A Fashion Line Sheet must explain all the design elements of a drawing and should also clarify the drawing techniques.
 For example, if fashion designers want to illustrate stitching, they often use dotted lines.
 But a dotted line in a drawing could also mean something else entirely – for example, a dotted print.
 Therefore, a precise and detailed Fashion Line Sheet wherein every detail is explained is essential in creating an accurate salesman sample.
-I always aim to create Fashion Line Sheets with ‘just enough’ details so that a manufacturer can focus on interpreting what is stated instead of wasting time analysing the drawings.
-Therefore my Fashion Line Sheets are concise, easy to read, and never long and drawn out.
+We always aim to create Fashion Line Sheets with ‘just enough’ details so that a clothing manufacturer can focus on interpreting what is stated instead of wasting time analysing the drawings.
+Therefore our Fashion Line Sheets are concise, easy to read, and never long and drawn out.

-Clothing Tech Packs - Measurements Sheets
+Clothing Tech Pack - Measurements Sheets

-Clothing Tech Packs - Size Block Charts
+Clothing Tech Pack - Size Block Charts

 Flats or Technical flats